© WILEY-VCH Verlag GmbH & Co. KGaA, Weinheim

 Please note that the data in databanks must be released, at the latest, upon publication of your manuscript.

-Your manuscript can be evaluated more efficiently if it is arranged as described below.
+We can evaluate and process your manuscript more efficiently if it is arranged as described below.
 Unless stated otherwise, the following instructions apply to all categories of contributions.

-Experimental Section (applicable to Full Papers and Communications only) should be given in sufficient detail to enable others to repeat your work.
-Please see the Experimental Section guidelines for specific information about formatting and requirements for compound purity and characterization data.
+Experimental Section should be in sufficient detail to enable others to repeat your work.
+In theoretical papers, technical details such as computational methods should likewise be confined to an appropriately named section.
+Please see the Experimental Section requirements for specific information about formatting and requirements for compound purity and characterization data.

-References: In the text numbers corresponding to the appropriate reference should be typed in square brackets as superscript (e.g., Blobel) and after any punctuation, where applicable.
+References: In the text the numbers should be typed in square brackets as superscripts (e.g., Wittig) and, if applicable, after punctuation.
 References must be listed in order of their appearance in the text.
 Please do not format the references section with the Numbering function on your word-processing program.
 If you use the automatic reference collation system of your word-processing program (Footnotes, EndNote), please convert the references into normal, typed text before submission of the final manuscript, otherwise they may disappear when typeset.
 Journal titles should be abbreviated according to the Chemical Abstracts Service Source Index (CASSI).
 Unpublished results and lectures should only be cited for exceptional reasons.

 Please follow the examples below.
 The page range is optional but its presence or absence should be consistent throughout any given manuscript.